Best Health Insurance for Seniors and Retirees (2026)

 Medicaid offers free health insurance to people who earn a low income.
 Even if you already have Medicare, you can dual enroll in both Medicaid and Medicare to lower your medical costs.

 Income limits for Medicaid depend on where you live.
-In 40 states and Washington, D.C., you can qualify for Medicaid if you earn about $22,000 as a single person (roughly $44,000 per year for a family of four).
+In and Washington, D.C., you can qualify for Medicaid if you earn about $22,000 as a single person (roughly $44,000 per year for a family of four).
 The limits are higher in Alaska and Hawaii.
-And in 10 states, you can't qualify for Medicaid unless you earn a low income and you meet another qualification, such as having a certain disability or needing nursing home care.
+And in you can't qualify for Medicaid unless you earn a low income and you meet another qualification, such as having a certain disability or needing nursing home care.

 Seniors aged 65 and over who earn too much to qualify for Medicaid may still be able to qualify if they have high medical costs.
 The Medicaid spend down program lets you subtract your medical costs from your income.
 You can use this reduced amount to qualify for Medicaid.